Naa-A/Naa-A/README.md

 - 🔭 I’m currently working on becoming a front-end developer
 - 🌱 I’m currently learning React
 - 👯 I’m looking to collaborate on fun innovative web dev projects
-- 🤔 I’m looking for help with everything!
+- 🤔 I’m looking for innovative fun projects!
 - 💬 Ask me about anything
 - 📫 How to reach me: tetteh.ashikai@gmail.com
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: ... embryos have tails... 🤷
 -->